LafeLabs/PostCapitalistIndustry/universities.md

 * Academia: where ideas go to die

 * Academia: it was here before capitalism and it will be here after

+* Has traditionally been a part of various religions and patriarchal systems connected with them

 IP is key to how bad it is, academia after the re-occupation of the campus all property will be banned from campus.